VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 ### prod_prom_ctx()

-_This is an EBRC-specific filter but let us know if you also find it useful and we will consider including it with the base Conifer._
+_This is an EBRC-specific filter but let us know if you also find it useful and we will consider including it with the base Conifer  ._

 EBRC Tomcat webapp context names are of the form `toxo.b10` (variable build number for each release cycle) for non-released sites and `toxo`